The focus of our program is to improve lives through quality education in Public Health and Social Work

 Students interested in pursuing the joint degree program must :

 - Prepare and submit separate admissions applications to both programs

 - Notify each program in writing of the intent to complete the Dual degree program

 - Be officially admitted to both degree programs

 - Notify the NMSU Graduate school of the intent to complete the dual degree program

 - Complete all course requirements for both degree programs, typically completed in 3 full years

 - Complete a combined comprehensive final exam for both degree programs

-If you are interested in pursuing this option please contact the MSW Coordinator, Dr. Stacy Gherardi or the MPH adviser for MSW/MPH students Dr Sue Forster-Cox.
-The MSW/MPH advisor for School of Social Work is Anna Nelson.
+If you are interested in pursuing this option please contact the MSW Coordinator, Dr. Stacy Gherardi or the MPH adviser for MSW/MPH students Dr. Sue Forster-Cox.
+The MSW/MPH advisor for the School of Social Work is Anna Nelson.